In the shadow

 It wasn’t until the mid-80s that the main hall of Grand Central was air-conditioned.
 Prior to that, the windows on each end of the terminal were opened via the walkways to allow air to circulate through the terminal.

-With the windows open there was a whirring sound from the wind circulating through the building and only in the summer when the windows were open you could hear the sounds of cars in the city.
+When the windows were open and the wind was blowing, which is often in the city of skyscrapers, there was a whirring sound from the wind circulating through the building and only in the summer when the windows were open you could hear the sounds of cars in the city.
 It’s important to note that you could pick any spot in Manhattan and say that cars abound.
 “In summer” is the qualifier which suggests that cars can be heard then but not other times of the year.
 That makes the verse very specific to this location.

 Just below the arched frame in the image is an odd double line.
 It seems to have no purpose.
 But, if you overlay the arch on the windows not only does the center lines match the window mullion, the double line matches perfectly with the double line of the walkway.